 Day 9 - Terceira

 Full day tour of Terceira.
 Departure at 9:00am.
 Meet driver at hotel reception.
 Private car with English speaking driver/guide.
 Your driver/guide will meet you in the hotel lobby for a full day tour of the island.
 Depart by the south coast to Praia da Vitoria via Porto Judeu, a small fishing village.
 Then stop at Sao Sebastiao and its 15th parish church.
 Nearby is an “imperio”, a small chapel that is characteristic of the towns in the Azores.
 Imperio are central to the religious festivals of the Holy Ghost (Espirito Santo) popular throughout the Azores.
 These festivals are of medieval origin but are now seldom seen in mainland Europe.
 Terceira boasts the most colorful imperio.
 Praia da Vitoria is a charming town with a main square and a pedestrian shopping street.
 Time for lunch (not included) in Praia.
 Take the mountain road up to Serra do Cume for a view of the rolling, multi-hued green fields, bordered by stone walls and hydrangeas and the harbor of Praia in the distance.
 Then to Algar do Carvao, a huge lava tube about 300 feet long with stalactites and stalagmites.
 The cave is open June 1 through September 30.
-Continue to Biscoitos on the north coast to see the natural lava swimming pools and to visit the wine museum.
+Continue to Biscoitos on the north coast to see the natural lava swimming pools.
 Return to your hotel by way of the typical villages of Altares, Doze Ribeiras, and Sao Mateus.

 Day 10 - Terceira